 Home Remedies For Abscess Tooth:

-These methods will not resolve the abscess, but control the painful symptoms temporarily until you see a dentist.
+If you choose to opt for self-care, note that the following methods will not completely resolve the abscess but can help control the painful symptoms temporarily until you see a dentist.

 - Apply freshly extracted garlic juice or garlic paste or sliced clove on the infected tooth for few minutes and rinse off with water.